This page provides a general overview of the Victor API and environments. When you're ready to continue, visit Generating a Token.

 The Victor API uses JSON Web Tokens (JWTs) and API keys to authenticate each request.
 Each JWT is signed with your private key and the API key is added as subject claim to the JWT payload.

-The Victor APIs use the ISO 8601 date and time format.
-For example, complete date plus hours, minutes, seconds and, a decimal fraction of a second use the format
+The Victor APIs use the ISO 8601 date and time format and require the time zone to be set to Zulu time (Z).
+For example, complete date plus hours, minutes, seconds, and a decimal fraction of a second use the format

 The Victor Platform provides support for both Staging (testing) and Production (live) Environments.
 Requests made to the Staging environment will not hit banking networks and therefore can't affect your account balances and will not incur costs.
 API keys generated in one environment will not be valid in another environment.
 In order to avoid confusion, each environment has its own URL: